EmasXP/conftastic/README.md

 {'EXAMPLE': 'ohyes'}
 ```

 The parameter sent to `from_environment()` is the prefix that shall be looked for.
-The prefix is stripped when added to the configuration.
+The prefix is stripped when the sesttings are added to the configuration.

 ## Passing Config to Loader as defaults